MaY517/may517.github.io/content/authors/admin/_index.md

 ## About Me

-Yong Ma is a senior research software engineer in the Applied Sciences Group (ASG) at Microsoft where he is working on efficient AI models for edge and cloud.
-Before joining ASG, his work focused on computational imaging via numerical optimizations, high-performance computing, signal processing, and deep learning.
+Yong Ma is a senior research software engineer in the Applied Sciences Group (ASG) at Microsoft, where he is working on efficient AI models for edge and cloud.
+Before joining ASG, his work focused on computational imaging via deep learning. numerical optimizations and high-performance computing.